Modern Slavery Statement

 The Service is committed to ethical procurement practices which aim to encourage fair pay and working conditions in our supply chain and to assist in the identification and elimination of modern slavery and human trafficking.

 Given the Service’s mission is to create safer communities and its many suppliers, it has a duty to take action to mitigate any risk of modern slavery.
 This is achieved using its spending power and scrutiny of its supply chain.
 In addition, creating awareness through its social media channels and communication with its suppliers.
 In all tender processes, modern slavery is an important consideration and appropriate actions are taken to ensure any risks of modern slavery are addressed.
-The Service will continue to assess any other actions it can take such as collaboration opportunities with its partners to further promote the Act and ensure that there is no Modern Slavery in its business or in its supply chain.
+The Service will continue to assess any other actions it can take such as collaboration opportunities with its partners to further promote the Act and minimise the possibility of Modern Slavery in its business or in its supply chain.

 While it is impractical for the Service to audit and monitor every supplier in its entire supply chain, the Service takes a proportionate risk management approach.
 In above threshold procurement processes, suppliers are asked to self-certify their compliance with the Modern Slavery Act and specific questions may be built into the scoring criteria.